Fabian1409/CSN-Group-Project/README.md

 ### Evaluating
 The notebook.ipynb shows the evaluation of an input image

+When running the evaluation do NOT just execute all code cells.
+Some are just for explanation and will fail! execute just the imports and the ones below section 2 Training / Evaluation.

 ### Notes
 Depending on the installed versions of the dependencies, executing the evaluation or the training locally can be difficult.